Battles of Lexington and Concord: Legacy

 The site of the Lexington battle is now known as the Lexington Battle Green.
 It is listed on the National Register of Historic Places and is a National Historic Landmark.
 Several memorials commemorating the battle have been placed there.

 The lands surrounding the North Bridge in Concord, as well as approximately 5 mi of the road along with surrounding lands and period buildings between Meriam's Corner and western Lexington are part of Minute Man National Historical Park.
 There are walking trails with interpretive displays along routes that the colonists might have used that skirted the road.
 The Park Service often has personnel (usually dressed in period dress) offering descriptions of the area and explanations of the events of the day.
 The American Battlefield Trust and its partners have saved one acre of the battlefield at the site of Parker's Revenge.

+Timothy McVeigh carried out the Oklahoma City bombing on April 19, 1995; the attacks were timed to coincide with the 220th anniversary of the Battles of Lexington and Concord.

 Four current units of the Massachusetts National Guard (181st Infantry, 182nd Infantry, 101st Engineer Battalion, and 125th Quartermaster Company) are derived from American units that participated in the Battles of Lexington and Concord.
 Several ships of the United States Navy, including two World War II aircraft carriers, were named in honor of the Battle of Lexington.